kiba/Writings/atg/chp0_first_knockout.md

 "Well-made, like everything else."

 "It's a bit special.
 Not only I got it for cheap, something like five thousand dollars, but also a high quality prop.
-It even weighed twenty-nine metric tons."
+It even weigh twenty-nine metric tons."

 "You're serious?"

 "I am absolutely serious.
 Let walk there, shall we?"

 As the two men closed in on the television set, they noticed the incredible details that went into the set.
-There were detailed warnings, working lights, security cameras, pipes that seemed connected to each other.
+There were detailed warnings, working lights, security cameras, and pipes that seemed connected to each other.

 "Those security cameras, are they operational?" the author asked.